Gluten-free sourdough cinnamon buns are rich, chewy and delicious. They have everything you could want in a cinnamon bun, except the gluten!

 - Stir the instant yeast into the starter to dissolve.
-This is only to help boost the rising action of the natural yeast.
+It helps to boost the rising action of the wild yeast.

-- Combine all of the dough ingredients with the starter.
+- Combine all of the rest of the dough ingredients with the starter.
 Mix thoroughly.
-The dough should be firm enough that you will need to knead in the last bit of flour.
-If it is still sticky add in an extra 1/2 cup of flour.
+The dough should be firm enough that you may need to knead in the last bit of flour.
+Let the dough rest for five minutes to hydrate.
+Then knead it a few times to bring it into a smooth ball.
+If it is still sticky add in a bit of extra flour.

 - Gently roll the dough into an 18″ by 12″ rectangle on parchment paper.
 Use flour as required, to help with the rolling.

-- Brush 1 1/2 tbsp of melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
+- Brush the rest of the melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 Sprinkle on chopped walnuts if you are using them.

 - Roll the dough along the 18″ side, into a tight cylinder and squeeze gently to even out the layers.

 - Slice into 12 rolls, and place them in a greased 9×9″ glass dish with the cut side down.
 Leave out to rise at room temperature for 2-4 hours, or in the fridge for up to 24 hours.